MENA-ML/lab_sessions_2026/pytorch_fundamentals_mlp/README.md

 # 🧠 PyTorch Fundamentals: Building Your First MLP

-**Facilitators:** Amr Khalifa (GDM), Gergo Ignacz (KAUST)
+**Facilitators:** Gergo Ignacz (KAUST), Amr Khalifa (GDM) **Track:** Foundational
-**Track:** Foundational

 ## 📖 Session Overview
 This session serves as the entry point into the world of Deep Learning with **PyTorch**.
 It takes you from the very basics of tensor manipulation to building, training, and evaluating your first neural network—a Multilayer Perceptron (MLP).

 ## 📊 The Data
-The session utilizes the **MNIST Dataset**, a standard benchmark in machine learning consisting of 60,000 training images and 10,000 testing images of handwritten digits (0-9).
+The Session uses an on-the-go generated XOR dataset, which is the pedagogically perfect example of teaching MLPs, because it's the simplest problem that requires a hidden layer!

 ## ⚠️ Requirements
-This notebook is designed to run on a **GPU Runtime** to accelerate model training.
+This notebook is designed to be run smoothly on both GPU and CPU runtime.